Are you eligible to move to Panama?

 The Pensionado Visa is the easiest and most affordable visa to get – if you qualify for it.

-To qualify, you must already be receiving the equivalent of at least $1,000 USD in gross guaranteed lifetime income plus $250 for each dependent.
+To qualify, you must already receive the equivalent of at least $1,000 USD in gross guaranteed lifetime income plus $250 for each dependent.
 Social security, government or corporate pension, and military retirement benefits are some forms of income that qualify.

-Income from employment, savings, investments, 401k, IRA, *annuities and real estate can NOT be used to qualify.
+Income from employment, savings, investments, 401k, IRA, or real estate income can NOT be used to qualify.

 The Pensionado Visa is intended for retired people.
 With this type of visa, you are not allowed to be employed in Panama.
 You can own a business in Panama, but you can not work in your business.
-You would need to hire others to sell your goods and services in Panama.
+You must hire others to sell your goods and services in Panama.

 You are allowed to continue working outside of Panama.
 For example, you can work remotely for a non-Panamanian company.
 You can also operate a business, such as an online business, that is formed outside of Panama and doesn’t sell goods or services in Panama.

-If you qualify for the Pensionado visa and do not have a criminal history, then you’re in luck.
+You’re in luck if you qualify for the Pensionado visa and do not have a criminal history.
 You are eligible to move to Panama!
 For more information, see: Demystifying the Panama Residency Visa Process

 Other Visa Options